Are All Lilies Poisonous To Cats?

 Cats require emergency treatment by a veterinarian as soon as possible.

-Many cats die after ingestion of lilies if they don’t receive aggressive treatment within the day after ingestion.
+Many cats die after ingestion of lilies if they don’t receive aggressive treatment within 24 hours of ingestion.

 If you are worried about your cat please don’t hesitate to contact our online vets, we are available 24/7.